 Hours : 6am – 2pm / Time spent : 3-4 hours

 This mosque has been built in 1995 with the financial support of a kyrgyz entrepreneur, arabic sheikh and the islamic foundation.
 95% of mosques in Kyrgyzstan are built by Arabs.
 The mosque has 3 halls, the main of which can fit up to 600 people.
 On Fridays, the area of the mosque can hold up to 5-6 thousand people.

 Location: Moskovskaya / gogolya, 6km from the hostel.
 Take bus #35 or marshrutka #113 from bus station to the central mosque.

 Hours: Open 24/7 / Time spent: 1-2 hours

-It is a small recreation park where it is nice to walk around, ride some roller coaster, eat ice cream or just enjoy the lively atmosphere.
-You can even ride a devil’s eye (now under construction) to get an eagle view of the town.
+A small recreational park, offering a beautiful scenery for a stroll, a roller coaster ride, eating ice cream or just enjoying the lively atmosphere.
+You can even ride a devil’s eye (now under construction) to get an aerial view of the city.

 Location : Frunze / Panfilova, 3,3km from hostel.
 Take Marshrutka #111 until Chui/Panvilova or bus #7